SEVIS Fee Requirements

 Heidelberg will issue the INS I-20 form after a student is admitted and a $250 enrollment fee is paid (Please note that graduate students do not pay an enrollment fee).
 To obtain a student VISA, the I-20 and a copy of your SEVIS receipt verifying payment should be taken to the American Embassy or Consulate in your area.

 Schedule an appointment for a visa interview at a U.S. Embassy or Consulate as soon as you receive your I-20 or DS-2019.
 The embassies and consulates often have long wait times.
-If you have not received your Visa by the following deadlines, your I-20 will be cancelled and your application will be withdrawn.
+If you have not received your Visa by the following deadlines, your I-20 will be deferred and your application will be withdrawn.

 - Fall: July 15